S7uXN37/NineMensMorrisBoard/README.md

 # Nine Men's Morris

-An AI for Nine Men's Morris, using MiniMax and Deep Q Networks
+An intelligent board for Nine Men's Morris, using MiniMax and Deep Q Networks controlling a physical board via a Raspberry Pi

 ## Concept